ILYAS-tbs/IHM/README.md

 ### Screens :

-- as for V1 the site looks best onb larger screens (Desktop .. ) However it still looks decent enough in multiple phone screen sizes
+- as for V1 the site looks best on a larger screens (Desktop .. ) However it still looks decent enough in multiple phone screen sizes